techmodel/techmodel-back/README.md

    we do this because we want our database to be clean
 4. run `npm run typeorm-dev migration:run` to get the local database up to date with the current migrations
 5. run `npm run typeorm-dev migration:generate ./src/migrations/**migration name**` to create a new migration that contains the diff
+6. run `npm run typeorm-dev migration:run` again to apply the new migration

 Resources for TypeORM: